arnaudguibbert/arnaudguibbert.github.io/_tabs/about me.md

 ## 🏅 Awards

-- Best average grade in the Microengineering/Data Science section: 5.78/6.
+- Highest GPA of the Microengineering/Data Science department: 5.78/6.
 EPFL Master's graduating class of 2023.
 - French Baccalaureate with the Jury's congratulations, achieving an average grade of 19.18/20.